Top Seven Steps To Help You Sleep Better

 3. Exercise

-Exercise is one of the best science-backed ways to improve your sleep and health.
-For maximum benefit, try to get your activity during the day or about 5 to 6 hours before going to bed.
+Exercise is one of the best science-backed ways to improve sleep and health.
+Try to get your activity during the day or about 5 to 6 hours before bed for maximum benefit.
 However, performing it too late in the day may cause sleep problems due to the stimulatory effect of exercise, which increases alertness and hormones like epinephrine and adrenaline.

 5. Reduce blue light exposure in the evening

-Exposure to light during the day is beneficial, however light exposure during the night has the opposite effect due to its impact on your circadian rhythm, tricking your brain into thinking it’s still daytime.
-Try to avoid blue light — which electronic devices like smartphones and computers, televisions emit in large amounts before heading to bed as this reduces hormones like melatonin, which help you relax and get deep sleep.
-For light and noise sources that you can’t control, sleep eye masks designed to completely block out light here and earplugs are wonderful investments.
+Exposure to light during the day is beneficial.
+However, light exposure at night has the opposite effect due to its impact on your circadian rhythm, tricking your brain into thinking it’s still daytime.
+Avoid blue light — which electronic devices like smartphones and computers emit in large amounts before heading to bed, as this reduces hormones like melatonin, which help you relax and get deep sleep.
+For light and noise sources you can’t control, a sleep eye mask that blocks light, such as our one here, and earplugs are excellent sleep accessory investments.

 7. Invest in quality sleepwear and bedding